 The choice between clamp-on grips and normal grips will depend on the rider’s needs and preferences.
 Normal grips are a great choice for riders who want an affordable and easy-to-install option, while clamp-on grips are ideal for riders who want a more secure and durable fit and need to replace or change their grips frequently.

-Maintaining Your Grips
+4. Maintaining Your Dirt Bike Hand Grips

 To keep your dirt bike hand grips in good condition, follow these tips:

 - Clean your grips regularly with a mild soap and water to remove dirt and debris.
 Avoid pressure washer as the soft rubber can easily be damaged by high water pressure.

 - Avoid using harsh chemicals or solvents that can damage the grip material.